xylous/settle/doc/projects.md

 `~/docs/zettelkasten/myproject/mysubproject` cannot.
 Likewise, since `~/docs` isn't a subdirectory of your Zettelkasten's root, it can't count as a project.

-The reason for this design choice is that, with subprojects like this, it would become a hierarchical nightmare extremely fast.
+Note, however, the root of the Zettelkasten can be referenced by two names:

-NOTE: the root of the Zettelkasten can be referenced by two names: `"main"`, or an empty string (`""`).
+`"main"`, or an empty string (`""`).

 ### The role of projects